VoronDesign/VoronUsers/printer_mods/watt-this/in-situ-lubrication/README.md

 The screws will protrude about 2.5 mm from the extrusion.
 This will place the end of screws just below the exterior surface of the side panels.

-But of cause, you do need to make allowance for the screw in the side panel, so you will need to mark the location and drill a hole in side panel.
+But of course, you do need to make allowance for the screw in the side panel, so you will need to mark the location and drill a hole in side panel.

 Your nice extrusion backers on X and Y axis likewise will need to have hole drilled to allow the screw to pass through.
 If your backers are of the nice stainless steel or titanium variant, then that can be a bit of a challenge.